-Artist Statement – Erica Konrad
+BIOGRAPHY – Erica Konrad

 Connection: In my work, I aim to build an experience that is deeply felt.
 Much of my inspiration comes from the natural world and centers around the general theme of finding balance within this realm.
 My work is a tension between the built environment, and nature.
 In my work, I employ mark making, scratches, lines, while hiding and revealing layers to represent the traces humans leave behind.
-My hope is that the viewer gains a glimpse into my internal thought, which is simultaneously light hearted and harsh, and prompts them to find their own definition to the work, which may vary greatly from my own.
+My hope is that the viewer gains a glimpse into my internal thoughts, which is simultaneously light hearted and harsh, and prompts them to find their own definition to the work, which may vary greatly from my own.